Aims and scope

 The full text of all articles is deposited in digital archives around the world to guarantee long-term digital preservation.
 You can also access all articles published by BioMed Central on SpringerLink.

-We are working closely with relevant indexing services including Web of Science (Thomson Reuters) to ensure that articles published in Thyroid Research will be available in their databases when appropriate.
+We are working closely with relevant indexing services including Web of Science Core Collection - Science Citation Index Expanded (Clarivate Analytics) to ensure that articles published in Thyroid Research will be available in the Journal Citation Reports database when appropriate.